matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 create custom roles or use pre-defined roles provided by Kubernetes.
 Managing RBAC also involves regularly reviewing and updating roles and bindings as necessary.

-5) Discuss the Principle of Least Privilege in the Context of Kubernetes RBAC.
+5) Discuss the Principle of the Least Privilege in the Context of Kubernetes RBAC?
 Answer: The principle of least privilege is a security practice that recommends providing users only the access necessary to perform their job.
 In Kubernetes RBAC, this principle means assigning users, groups, or service accounts only the roles that grant them the minimum necessary permissions.
 This reduces the potential impact of errors or security breaches.

 6) What is the Default RBAC Policy in a New Kubernetes Cluster?
 Answer: In a new Kubernetes cluster, RBAC is typically enabled by default.
 However, the default RBAC policy may vary depending on how the cluster is set up.
 Generally, system roles and bindings are created for critical components and users, but no additional user-specific roles or bindings are set up by default.